atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 #### Pros

-BigQuery is not bound by cluster capacity of storage or compute resources, so it scales and performs very well with increasing demands for concurrency ie. more people/queries accessing the database.
+BigQuery is not bound by cluster capacity of storage or compute resources, so it scales and performs very well with increasing demands for concurrency (ie. more people/queries accessing the database).
 As a fully managed database, BigQuery handles vacuums and resizing on its own which can save time for your data engineers and makes it easy to use and maintain.
 For businesses using Google products, BigQuery integrates well with Google Drive and Google Analytics.

 #### Cons